-- 1 tbs fresh rosemary, chopped
+- 1 tbsp fresh rosemary chopped

-- 1 tbs fresh parsley, chopped
+- 1 tbsp fresh parsley chopped

-- 1 tbs fresh sage
+- 1 tbsp fresh sage

 - Reserved cooking liquid from the turkey breast

-- 2 tbs butter
+- 2 tbsp butter

-- 2 tbs flour
+- 2 tbsp flour

 - Carefully use your fingers to pull up the skin from the top of the turkey breast and rub with the chopped herbs.